mondus/mondus.github.io/teaching/COM4521/index.md

 During the lab class there will be an opportunity to discuss and review lecture content, lecture examples and lab solutions.
 Guided walkthroughs of certain parts of the lab solutions will be provided.

 Although the labs are structured around the online lecture material each week you can (and should) ask for help regarding any of the labs during the scheduled lab time.
 The labs are also used for assignment help.
 You should start this early.

+You should complete the [Lab Feedback Form](https://bit.ly/COM4521Form) each week by editing your response.
+Please update your responses at the start of each lab.

 ## Course Assessment